Frequently Asked Questions

 When should I arrive on campus?

-New students should arrive on campus on Sunday, August 25.
-Registration for new students will be at the assigned residence hall.
+New students should arrive on campus on Sunday, August 21.
+Check in for new students will be at their assigned residence hall.
 Upperclass Transfer students should check in at the Student Center.

 Am I required to live on campus?